 Brokerage with Fund Affiliates.
 The Funds may execute brokerage or other agency transactions through registered broker-dealer affiliates of either the Funds, the Adviser or the Distributor for a commission in conformity with the 1940 Act, the 1934 Act and rules promulgated by the SEC.
 These rules further require that commissions paid to the affiliate by the Funds for exchange transactions not exceed "usual and customary" brokerage commissions.
 The rules define "usual and customary" commissions to include amounts which are "reasonable and fair compared to the commission, fee or other remuneration received or to be received by other brokers in connection with comparable transactions involving similar securities being purchased or sold on a securities exchange during a comparable period of time."
-The Trustees, including those who are not "interested persons" of the Funds, have adopted procedures for evaluating the reasonableness of commissions paid to affiliates and review these procedures periodically.

-Securities of "Regular Broker-Dealers" The Funds are required to identify any securities of its "regular brokers and dealers" (as such term is defined in the 1940 Act) which the Funds may hold at the close of its most recent fiscal year.
-As of September 30, 2018, the Funds did not hold any securities of its regular brokers and dealers.
+Securities of "Regular Broker-Dealers".
+The Funds are required to identify any securities of its "regular brokers and dealers" (as such term is defined in the 1940 Act) which the Funds may hold at the close of its most recent fiscal year.
+The Funds are newly formed and did not hold securities of its regular brokers or dealers as of the date of this SAI.

 Allocation.
 When two or more clients managed by the Adviser are simultaneously engaged in the purchase or sale of the same security, the transactions are allocated in a manner deemed equitable to each client.
-In some cases this procedure could have a detrimental effect on the price or volume of the security as far as the Funds are concerned.
+In some cases, this procedure could have a detrimental effect on the price or volume of the security as far as the Funds are concerned.
 In other cases, however, the ability to participate in volume transactions will be beneficial to the Funds.
-The Board believes that these advantages, when combined with the other benefits available because of the Adviser's organization, outweigh the disadvantages that may exist from this treatment of transactions.